BetMGM Bonus Code SI1500: Get up to $1,500 in Bonus Bets for Monday Night Football

 - Deposit funds: Make an initial deposit of at least $10.

-- Place your bet: Make your qualifying first wager up to $1,500.
+- Place your bet: Wager up to $1,500 on the Bears vs Commanders for your first bet.

-- Receive bonus bets: Get bonus bets according to the offer structure if your first bet does not win.
+- Receive bonus bets: If your first bet doesn't win, you get bonus bets according to the offer.

 - Use bonus bets: Place your bonus bets within seven days before they expire.